heyjiawei/learnInPublic/ssr-rehydration.md

 - what is concurrent mode
 - why is the connection between the store and hydration
 - React.lazy
+  - is used with suspense; The lazy component should then be rendered inside a Suspense component
+  - React.lazy takes a function that must call a dynamic import().
+This must return a Promise which resolves to a module with a default export containing a React component.

 ## Other resources